skagedal/skagedal.github.io/_posts/2018-08-04-bottom-sheet.markdown

 <img src="/images/bottom-sheet/bottom-sheet-3.gif" class="center" />
 </figure>

+## Adding some style

 Now it's time to add a little style to that background view.
 Here's probably where your designer would supply some assets for corners and probably one of those handle bar.
 For this example, we will just add a corner radius and a border to the layer.

 As we don't want these borders to show on the sides, we modify the size of the layer so that it is just outside the visible view.
 While we could have instead chosen to set the constraints to layout the background this way, I like that we can let this be a stylistic implementation detail that the BottomSheetContainerViewController doesn't have to know about.

 <figure>
 <img src="/images/bottom-sheet/bottom-sheet-4.gif" class="center" />
 </figure>

-Looking good, huh!

 ## Directing the taps